fastify/fastify-caching/README.md

 resource may be cached.
 When this is set, and `privacy` is not set to `no-cache`, then `', max-age=<value>'` will be appended to the `cache-control` header.
 + `cache` (Default: `abstract-cache.memclient`): an [abstract-cache][acache]
-protocol compliant cache object.
+protocol-compliant cache object.
 Note: the plugin requires a cache instance to properly support the ETag mechanism.
 Therefore, if a falsy value is supplied the default will be used.
 + `cacheSegment` (Default: `'@fastify/caching'`): segment identifier to use when